 It's high season for houseguests.
 Here are 30 ways to step up your game and make your guest room a welcoming oasis for your friends and family:

 - 1- Fresh flowers - who doesn't love fresh flowers?
 Keep it simple and elegant with one single variety of flowers in a small vase.

 - 2 - WiFi info - print out your home's wifi password and network name and put it in a photo frame to make it easily accessible for guests

 - 3 - Water - leave out a few water bottles or a pitcher and glasses so your guest(s) can stay hydrated.
 Put them on top of the dresser or the bottom shelf of an open nightstand

 - 4 - Snacks - put them in a tray or basket and personalize them for each guest whenever possible.
 Adding a handwritten note is a nice touch and makes it feel like a little gift.

-- 5 - Wastebasket - for the snack wrappers and any other trash.
-This is a simple addition that is easy to forget.
+- 5 - Wastebasket - This is a simple addition that is easy to forget.
 Include a liner.

 - 6 - Magazines - give them something leisurely to read while unwinding.
 Perhaps include one you know they like, and a local one so they can get to know your area.